 Realize How Cheap U.S. Real Estate Is

 As I conclude this post, I hope everyone realizes now how cheap U.S. real estate really is.
 Although prices have been surging higher recently, from a global, international perspective, prices are still very affordable.
 Also, with mortgage rates higher and the global economy slowing, the frenzy for real estate has faded.

-If you believe the world will continue to get smaller due to technology and stronger international relations, then staying long U.S. real estate is a wise move.
-I’m mainly a buyer of rental properties, REITs, and real estate crowdfunding in the heartland.
+Long term, if you believe the world will continue to get smaller due to technology and stronger international relations, then staying long U.S. real estate is a wise move.
+I'm mainly a buyer of rental properties, REITs, and real estate crowdfunding in the heartland.

 I understand it's hard to buy real estate after significant double-digit gains in only one year.
 Prices will inevitably slow.
 However, if the U.S. housing markets ever starts resembling the Canadian housing market, today's prices will seem like a bargain.

 When it comes to valuing real estate, do not forget the income side of the equation.
 The labor market is strong, which is causing wage inflation.
 More people are quitting their jobs than ever before.